citizenfx/fivem-docs/content/docs/scripting-manual/working-with-events/listening-for-events.md

 To use existing events in your resources, you need to listen for them.
 This is the same for client/server side scripts.

 In Lua/JS, the `source` variable (global) will contain the player ID that triggered the event.
-You should most likely save it in a local variable if you're going to use it after the event returns.
+You should most likely save it in a local variable if you're going to use it after the event returns or the event contains asynchronous functionality.

 In C#, you use the `[FromSource]` attribute, as seen in the example below.